Skip to content

 You can only create a new project if your quota of active projects isn't full.

 • Your maximum number of simultaneously active projects is managed by your workspace admin.
-If your limit is reached, you need to archive another project first, or increase the quota of active projects.
+If your limit is reached, you need to upgrade your subscription or archive another project first.

-• Free (individual) accounts are always limited to one active project at a time.
+• Free plans are limited to one active project at a time.

 Parameters